oshaughnessy/sierramountainll/_pages/sponsors.md

 Field sponsors, at $500, get a banner out on our baseball or softball field, where you can share the moment and the photo ops with our players' biggest hits.

-Team sponsors, at $800, get their name on the back of jerseys for a group of kids in any one of our divisions, where your name will be seen close up by the parents in the stands and the sidelines at every game.
+Team sponsors, at $800, get a banner *and* their name on the back of jerseys for a group of kids in any one of our divisions, where your name will be seen close up by the parents in the stands and the sidelines at every game.

 {% include figure image_path="/assets/sponsors/sponsor-shots-sgb.jpg"
    alt="South Gate Brewing, a local business, sponsors SMLL"